Southease railway station: History

 The London, Brighton and South Coast Railway opened the station on 1 September 1906 as Southease and Rodmell Halt, to serve two villages in the Ouse Valley; Southease, 1/2 mi to the west, and the slightly larger Rodmell, more than 1 mi away.
 The station was renamed Southease on 12 May 1980.

 There was a racecourse between the railway line and the River Ouse from the late 1920s to the early 1940s.

 Infrastructure

-The station is unmanned and has two platforms, each with a PERTIS machine.
+The station is unstaffed and has two platforms, each with a PERTIS machine.
 A self-service ticket machine was also installed in 2016.
 There is a level crossing immediately north of the station leading to Itford Farm and the A26 road.
 The crossing is a user-controlled crossing with barriers which can be raised or lowered by road users.
 There is a pedestrian gate for walkers and cyclists.
 There is also a footbridge over the line.

 Services

-Services from the station are provided by Southern.
+All services at Southease are operated by Southern using Class 377 EMUs.